diogovk/peg-solitarie-backend-udacity/README.md

 ```
 Then access the api explorer with the following URL http://localhost:8080/_ah/api/explorer.

 ### Deploy to Google App engine
 ```
 appcfg.py -A peg-solitarie-backend-udacity -V v1 update .
 ```
 After deploying you can access the application in http://v1.peg-solitarie-backend-udacity.appspot.com/

+Change "peg-solitarie-backend-udacity" for your app engine application identification as needed.
+If you do, remember to update it in app.yaml as well.

 ### Run Game Logic tests
 ```
 python2 test_logic.py
 ```

+##Files Included:
+ - api.py: Contains endpoints.
+ - app.yaml: App configuration.
+ - cron.yaml: Cronjob configuration.
+ - main.py: Handler for cron jobs.
+ - models.py: Entity definitions including helper methods.
+ - rpc_messages.py: RPC Messages definitions.